What Documentation Do You Need to Prove Sustainable Tuna Sourcing?

 Why do some sustainable tuna documents fail regulatory audits?

-Documentation failures often result from several common issues that compromise audit readiness:
+Documentation failures often result from several common issues:

-- Incomplete traceability chains – Gaps between vessel discharge and final product create verification vulnerabilities that auditors cannot overlook
+• Incomplete traceability chains – Gaps between vessel discharge and final product create verification vulnerabilities auditors cannot overlook

-- Expired certifications – Using outdated MSC, ASC, or vessel licenses automatically invalidates sustainability claims regardless of actual practices
+• Expired certifications – Outdated MSC, ASC, or vessel licenses automatically invalidate sustainability claims

-- Format non-compliance – EU CATCH forms and US SIMP documentation require specific formats and timing that manual systems struggle to meet consistently
+• Format non-compliance – EU CATCH and US SIMP documentation require specific formats and timing that manual systems struggle to meet consistently

-These failures highlight the critical need for audit-ready documentation standards that include digital storage, automated verification against regulatory databases, and complete chain-of-custody records with no temporal gaps.
-Modern regulatory environments demand precision and consistency that manual processes cannot reliably deliver.
+These failures highlight the need for audit-ready standards that include digital storage, automated verification, and complete chain-of-custody records with no temporal gaps.

 How SmarTuna helps with sustainable tuna documentation